ahair4/ahair4.github.io/README.md

 ##Description

-This map shows current weather across the united states.
+This map shows current weather across the United States.
 Purple boxes are used to show severe alerts, whereas red boxes show any weather alerts of noteworthiness.

 ##How to Use